sgoodluck/sgoodluck.github.io/content/posts/you-really-should-use-debuggers.md

 Let's add a breakpoint on `line 6` where we are calculating this variable by using `b 6` (toggle breakpoint at line 6).

-Now, we can type `c` (for continue) which will run the code _until it hits a breakpoint_.At this point we the program has paused.
+Now, we can type `c` (for continue) which will run the code _until it hits a breakpoint_.
+At this point we the program has paused.
 We can inspect and change any variable in scope.

 We want to watch the value of `i` and `total`, so we can use `display i, total` which instructs pdb to print these variables each time it pauses on the breakpoint.
 ![](/ox-hugo/Terminal3.png)